• Skip to primary navigation

 Hard Boiling Eggs in the Instant Pot

-• Place your eggs on the steamer rack inside the Instant Pot.
+• Place the eggs on the steamer rack inside the Instant Pot.
 Add one cup of hot water to the pot, cover with the lid and seal it.

 • Pressure cook on high for 5 minutes.
 (Use the egg setting if your machine has one.)
 After five minutes of cooking, set a timer and allow the Instant Pot to do a natural release of steam for five minutes.